jkeohan/scatterplot-workshop/module-7-using-legend-to-filter-dataset.md

 }
 ```

-One last thing we need is to transition the legend items opacity to visually indicate to the user which region is currently active.
-To do that we will add the **legendTranstion** function as the last line of **renderLegend**
+One of our primary goals is to provide some visual indication at to which legend has been chosen.
+This can be done by transitioning the opacity of non-active legend items to a low enough value to clearly show the change.
+To do that we will add the **legendTranstion** function here and create it shortly.

 ```
 function filterByRegion(region) {